gumaerc-testorg/mas.771-spring-2011/content/pages/readings.md

 "MRC Review of Autism Research: Epistemology and Causes."
 Medical Research Council.
 2001.

-Hayes, G. R., et al. "[Designing Capture Applications to Support the Education of Children with Autism](http://citeseer.ist.psu.edu/viewdoc/summary?doi=10.1.1.127.5538)."
+Hayes, G. R., et al. "{{% resource_link "68cf3d82-ba86-41f1-a6c2-310bb44a1020" "Designing Capture Applications to Support the Education of Children with Autism" %}}."
 In *Proceedings of the 6th International Conference on Ubiquitous Computing*.
 2004.

-Hayes, G. R., Lamar M. Gardere, Gregory D. Abowd, and Khai N. Truong. "[Carelog: A Selective Archiving Tool for Behavior Management in Schools](http://portal.acm.org/citation.cfm?doid=1357054.1357164)."
+Hayes, G. R., Lamar M. Gardere, Gregory D. Abowd, and Khai N. Truong. "{{% resource_link "cd9379cb-0b39-49f5-9d7b-e3c4842e6951" "Carelog: A Selective Archiving Tool for Behavior Management in Schools" %}}."
 In the *Proceedings of CHI 2008*.
 Florence, Italy.
 2008.

 Kientz, J. A., R. I. Arriaga, and G. D. Abowd.
 "Baby Steps: Evaluation of a System to Support Better Record-Keeping for Parents of Young Children."
 In the *Proceedings of CHI 2009*.
 Boston, MA.
 2009.

-Picard, Rosalind W., et al. "[Exploring Speech Therapy Games with Children on the Autism Spectrum](http://hdl.handle.net/1721.1/56580)."
+Picard, Rosalind W., et al. "{{% resource_link "5a41acd1-e3ef-4bee-9753-00675a8c1a9b" "Exploring Speech Therapy Games with Children on the Autism Spectrum" %}}."
 In the *Proceedings of Interspeech 2009*.
 Brighton, U.K. 2009.

 Morris, Robert R., Connor R. Kirschbaum, and Rosalind W. Picard.
 "Broadening Accessibility through Special Interests: A New Approach for Software Customization."
 In *Proceedings of Assets* *2010*.
 2010.